Pelosi opens Biden State of the Union speech to full House

 House Speaker Nancy Pelosi’s office released the guidelines Thursday from the Sergeant at Arms’ office in consultation with the Office of the Physician.

 Violations of the guidelines for social distancing and mask wearing during the event “will result in the attendee’s removal,” the memo said.
 Everyone will be required to be virus-tested ahead of time —- rules that have been flouted by some lawmakers who have spurned pandemic guidelines.
+No guests will be allowed.

 Some Biden allies are fretting that the Capitol scene could add fuel to the fire, or that anti-mask conservative Republicans could use the speech for some stunt or protest.